Cascading Losses in Reinsurance Networks: Network Liabilities

-This result is immediate because the reinsurance system doesn't amplify losses--it only distributes losses across the network.
-As the initial shock isn't included in $L$, the terms in $L$ sum to 0.
+See \hyperlink{pf:net_liabilities_1}{proof of Lemma~\ref{lemma:net_liabilities_1}} and \hyperlink{pf:net_liabilities_2}{proof of Lemma~\ref{lemma:net_liabilities_2}} in the Appendix.
+Lemma~\ref{lemma:net_liabilities_2} is rather immediate because the reinsurance system does not amplify losses--it only distributes losses across the network.
+As the initial shock is not included in $L$, the terms in $L$ sum to 0.
+Once we have established these lemmas, the \hyperlink{pf:net_liabilities_equal}{proof of Theorem~\ref{prop:net_liabilities_equal}, which is included in the Appendix}, is similar to that of Theorem~1 in \citep{eisenberg01}.